nextapps-de/flexsearch/doc/document-search.md

 ### Document Search Options

-> Document search options basically inherits from [Index Search Options](../README.md#search-options), so you can apply most of those options either in the top scope of the config (for all fields) or as per field or both of them.
+> Document search options basically inherit from [Index Search Options](../README.md#search-options), so you can apply most of those options either in the top scope of the config (for all fields) or as per field or both of them.

 <table>
     <tr></tr>